petl-developers/petl/docs/io.rst

 .. autofunction:: petl.io.db.todb
 .. autofunction:: petl.io.db.appenddb

 I/O helper classes
 ------------------

 The following classes are helpers for extract (``from...()``) and load (``to...()``) functions that use a file-like data source.
-An instance of any of the following classes can be used as the ``source`` argument to data extraction functions like :func:`fromcsv` etc., with the exception of :class:`StdoutSource` which is write-only.
-An instance of any of the following classes can also be used as the ``source`` argument to data loading functions like :func:`tocsv` etc., with the exception of :class:`StdinSource`, :class:`URLSource` and :class:`PopenSource` which are read-only.
+An instance of any of the following classes can be used as the ``source`` argument to data extraction functions like :func:`petl.io.csv.fromcsv` etc., with the exception of :class:`petl.io.sources.StdoutSource` which is write-only.
+An instance of any of the following classes can also be used as the ``source`` argument to data loading functions like :func:`tocsv` etc., with the exception of :class:`petl.io.sources.StdinSource`, :class:`petl.io.sources.URLSource` and :class:`petl.io.sources.PopenSource` which are read-only.
 The behaviour of each source can usually be configured by passing arguments to the constructor, see the source code of the :mod:`petl.io.sources` module for full details.

 .. autoclass:: petl.io.sources.FileSource
 .. autoclass:: petl.io.sources.GzipSource